 Office Phone (Messages): 775-2430

-their future acting careers.
-Marketing tools (headshots, resumes, cover letters, postcards, audition
+acting careers.
+Marketing tools (headshots, resumes, cover letters, postcards, audition packages, web-sites, etc.),

 Tentative Course Outline: